apclarkva/HUGE_dataset/README.md

 #### 5. Analysis (`/r-data-analysis/get-srr.R`)
 In this directory, I count the number of MGEs identified in each sample, and determine which MGEs are identified in multiple samples, over time.
 This file creates graphs that show the frequency of MGEs detected over time for each candidate.
 Additionally, you can use the data frames to identify which MGEs are detected in multiple samples.
 Below are a list of variables that are formatted for easy analysis.
 Each variable below has an equivalent for candidate B.

-- `findOverlapA` &mdash; contains the date, scaffold, and start split site for all duplicated elements in the first thirteen samples of candidate A.
+* `findOverlapA` &mdash; contains the date, scaffold, and start split site for all duplicated elements in the first thirteen samples of candidate A.
--`tableA` &mdash; contains information about all MGEs in all samples of Candidate A. Use `names(tableA)` to see these names.
+* `tableA` &mdash; contains information about all MGEs in all samples of Candidate A. Use `names(tableA)` to see these names.